agence-gaya/user_security_enhancement/README.md

 ## Introduction

-This extension enhance frontend ssecurity by defining policies.
+This extension enhance frontend security by defining policies.
+This extension is working with felogin core extension with extbase module.
+The pibase module is not supported anymore.

 ## Policies